IRS Forms

 Special rules for trust shareholders, QSST basics

 S corporations generally have individual owners, but a Qualified Subchapter S Trust is a permitted shareholder if it follows strict conditions.
 A QSST must have one current income beneficiary who is a U.S. person, must distribute all trust accounting income annually, and the beneficiary reports S corporation items on the individual return.
-The trustee files a QSST election, and the beneficiary must consent.
+The income beneficiary (or that beneficiary's legal representative) files the QSST election under IRC §1361(d)(2) and certifies under penalties of perjury that the trust meets the definitional requirements of §1361(d)(3).
 If the trust no longer meets the one‑beneficiary or distribution conditions, the S election can fail.

 Making the QSST election with Form 2553